The Furies Collective

 The story of 219 11th Street SE’s role in feminism and lesbianism doesn’t end with The Furies.
-The house at 219 11th Street SE continued its identification with significant elements of Washington, DC's lesbian feminist community.
-It was rented by Judy Winsett and Leslie Reeves who established themselves as makers of silver jewelry and opened a shop on the ground floor of 321 7th Street SE in 1973.
-The large basement room at 219 11th Street SE served as Winsett and Reeves’ jewelry-making studio.
-An upstairs neighbor operated a book distribution service from the second floor of the building; her service eventually began stocking books in the new Lammas downstairs.
-The character of Lammas changed over its first few years from a women’s jewelry shop to a woman focused bookshop and center for women’s activities.
+In later years, it remained linked to significant elements of DC's lesbian feminist community.
+After Judy Winsett and Leslie Reeves established themselves as makers of silver jewelry and opened a shop, Lammas, a few blocks away, the large basement room in this house served as their jewelry-making studio.
+An upstairs neighbor operated a book distribution service from the second floor of the building, and her service eventually began stocking books in the new Lammas downstairs.
+Over the course of its first few years, the character of Lammas changed from a women’s jewelry shop to a woman-focused book shop and center for women’s activities.
 Lammas Women’s Shop became a feminist and lesbian bookstore and eventually a de facto lesbian community center.
 The business venture endured until finally closing in 2001 at its 17th Street NW location.

-DC Inventory Listing: January 28, 2016
+DC Inventory: January 28, 2016

-National Register Listing: May 2016
+National Register: May 2, 2016